 - (43) In a Communication of 2005 concerning the EU pre-Lisbon infringement action procedure, the Commission stated that "[a]n infringement concerning non-compliance with a judgment is always serious".
-12 It can be argued that this statement is applied by analogy to the situation at hand.
+13 It can be argued that this statement is applied by analogy to the situation at hand.
 Given that Article 92 of the Treaty was modelled on Article 7 TEU, the Secretariat also considers the Commission's Communication of 2003 as relevant, which offers a view on what qualifies a breach as serious.
 Within this procedure, the breach in question must go beyond specific situations and concern a more systematic problem.
 In order to determine the seriousness of the breach, a variety of criteria will have to be taken into account, including the purpose and the result of the breach. - (44) There is scientific consensus on the fact that sulphur which is naturally present in oil and coal is the dominant source of sulphur dioxide emissions which are one of the main causes of 'acid rain' and one of the major causes of the air pollution experienced in many urban and industrial areas.
-Setting legally binding thresholds for the sulphur content of liquid fuels is one of the key requirements of the Directive 1999/32/EC, the implementation of which is indispensable for reaching the objectives of the Directive, namely to reduce the negative effects of emissions of sulphur dioxide into the air.
+14 Setting legally binding thresholds for the sulphur content of liquid fuels is one of the key requirements of the Directive 1999/32/EC, the implementation of which is indispensable for reaching the objectives of the Directive, namely to reduce the negative effects of emissions of sulphur dioxide into the air.
 Emissions of sulphur dioxide contribute significantly to the problem of acidification and sulphur dioxide also has a direct effect on human health and on the environment.
 Acidification and atmospheric sulphur dioxide damages sensitive ecosystems as well as buildings and the culture heritage and can have significant effects on human health, particularly among those sectors of the populations suffering from respiratory diseases.
-Therefore, these requirements constitute a substantial part of the acquis communautaire on environment, and rank amongst the Energy Community's primary objectives, as laid down in Article 16 of the Treaty. - (45) The Secretariat considers that transposing and implementing into national legislation measures that ensure that heavy fuel oils are not used if their sulphur content exceeds 1.00% by mass, in compliance with requirements of Article 3(1) of Directive 1999/32/EC constitutes a fundamental provision of Directive 1999/32/EC, as extended to Contracting Parties by Article 16 of the Treaty.
-Therefore, failure to comply with this requirement must
+Therefore, these requirements constitute a substantial part of the acquis communautaire on environment, and rank amongst the Energy Community's primary objectives, as laid down in Article 16 of the Treaty. - (45) The Secretariat considers that transposing and implementing into national legislation measures that ensure that heavy fuel oils are not used if their sulphur content exceeds 1.00% by mass, in compliance with requirements of Article 3(1) of and 0.1% by mass in compliance with requirements of Article 4(1) of Directive 1999/32/EC, constitute fundamental provisions of Directive 1999/32/EC, as extended to Contracting Parties by Article 16 of the Treaty.
+Therefore, failure to comply with this requirement must be considered a breach affecting a crucial aspect of the acquis communataire on environment. - (46) Furthermore, taking into account its persistent non-compliance far beyond the established timetable, i.e. far beyond 1 January 2012, it is of vital importance for Ukraine to immediately transpose and implement the abovementioned requirements into national legislation. - (47) At the date of this Request, Resolution No. 927, as amended by Resolution No. 973 on 22 December 2016 allows the placing on the market of fuel oils until 31 December 2017 that do not meet the requirements of the same Resolution if they are produced in refineries located on the territory of Ukraine, subject to compliance with ambient air quality limits on